gcorso/NeuroSEED/README.md

-# Neural Sequence Distance Embeddings
+# Neural Distance Embeddings for Biological Sequences

-Official implementation of Neural Sequence Distance Embedding (NeuroSEED) in PyTorch.
+Official implementation of Neural Distance Embeddings for Biological Sequences (NeuroSEED) in PyTorch.
 NeuroSEED is a novel framework to embed biological sequences in geometric vector spaces.
 Preprint will we published soon.

 ![diagram](./tutorial/cover.png)